How to Dose Betaine HCl For Best Results

 Supplementing stomach acid levels offers the following benefits:

 1. Enhanced Absorption of Vitamins and Minerals

-HCl is necessary for absorption and assimilation of vitamins and minerals such as B12, folic acid, vitamin C, beta-carotene and iron, by increasing their bioavailability and effecting their cleaving from food.
-As pointed out by Dr. Jonathan Wright, MD, Medical Director of the Tahoma Clinic, an extensive number macro minerals and trace minerals have low absorption rates in cases of low stomach acid, namely calcium, magnesium, zinc, copper, chromium, selenium, manganese, vanadium, molybdenum and cobalt.
+HCl is necessary to absorb and assimilate vitamins and minerals such as B12, folic acid, vitamin C, beta-carotene, and iron by increasing their bioavailability and affecting their cleaving from food.
+As pointed out by Dr. Jonathan Wright, MD, Medical Director of the Tahoma Clinic, an extensive number of macrominerals and trace minerals have low absorption rates in cases of low stomach acid, namely calcium, magnesium, zinc, copper, chromium, selenium, manganese, vanadium, molybdenum, and cobalt.
 It has been established that many age-related cognitive disorders are linked to declining levels of stomach acid, which disrupt the absorption of folic acid and B12, two vital nutrients in optimal cognitive function.